 Tis the season….of arguing already?!
 My kids have been out of school only 2 days and it has started already.
 The ONLY thing that transforms them into a Charles Dickens novel almost immediately is decorating cookies.
 They are so cute painting on the icing and carefully designing the colored sprinkles, working and laughing together….who are these children?
 Forget the 7 fishes dinner tonight, let’s make more cookies!

-If you only make one more batch of cookies besides the sugar kind, make these Rocky Mountain Cookies.
+If you only make one more batch of cookies besides sugar, make these Rocky Mountain Cookies.
 I revised Laura Bush’s Cowboy Cookies and my daughter re-named them, Rocky Mountain.
-You will LOVE them!!
-Merry Christmas:)
+They are not the healthiest but your guests will love them!

 1 TBS Baking Powder